 Take the famous Unsung Hero ad created by Thai Life Insurance, for example.
 The company became known around the world after the powerful message it showed from the viral video that generated over 30 million views.

-Or this one from GE that pays tribute to the late Millie Dresselhaus, "the Queen of Carbon," while promoting the company’s goal of placing 20,000 women in tech roles by 2020.
+Or the one from GE that pays tribute to the late Millie Dresselhaus, "the Queen of Carbon," while promoting the company’s goal of placing 20,000 women in tech roles by 2020.

 Studies have found that emotional content and advertising campaigns outperform most other common types of content and make more memorable experiences for the users.